-Clinical Simulation Lab
+Clinical Simulation Learning Laboratory

-The CSLL is designed to simulate the various clinical settings and provide the undergraduate student opportunities to learn and enhance their technical, communication, critical thinking, and decision making skills.
-This is accomplished through the use of clinical case scenarios, faculty guidance and student practice.
+The CSLL is designed to simulate the various clinical settings and provide the undergraduate students with opportunities to learn and enhance their technical, communication, critical thinking, and decision-making skills.
+This is accomplished through the use of clinical case scenarios, faculty guidance, and student practice.

 The CSLL is equipped with state of the art resources including high fidelity simulators (adult, obstetric, and pediatric), virtual reality simulators, computer lab, eight hospital bays, and three simulation suites.

 Center for Simulation Education